anshulkishore/bakery-bits/README.md

-A database project on an online bakery store.
+[Database (MySQL) and Java]

+An application built on java used to buy items online from an imaginary bakery shop.
+The application produces a well formed bill at each purchase.